 Beautiful Soup 3 was the official release line of Beautiful Soup from May 2006 to March 2012.
-It does not support Python 3 and it will be discontinued on or after December 31, 2020—one year after the Python 2 sunsetting date.
+It does not support Python 3 and was discontinued or January 1, 2021—one year after the Python 2 sunsetting date.
 If you have any active projects using Beautiful Soup 3, you should migrate to Beautiful Soup 4 as part of your Python 3 conversion.

 The current and hopefully final release of Beautiful Soup 3 is 3.2.2 (October 5,